Skip to the main content

 Alt Text

 • Engagement with BKC Fellows and Other Community Members.
-In addition to its staff and affiliated faculty, the Berkman Klein Center is home to an annual cohort of fellows, Rebooting Social Media (RSM) visiting scholars, who join the Center each year to further their own work and/or the work of the Center.
-Fellows and visiting scholars sometimes work with research assistants on projects related to their domains and expertise, run informal reading groups, etc. The Berkman Klein Center also hosts faculty associates and affiliates, some of whom may be local.
+In addition to its staff and affiliated faculty, the Berkman Klein Center has fellows, affiliates and faculty associates who join the Center each year to further their own work and/or the work of the Center.
 Students are welcome to reach out directly to individual community members whose research aligns with their areas of interest.
 Information about the people at the Center may be found at https://cyber.harvard.edu/people.

 Sign up for our Harvard Student Email List